 Make Sure You Stay On Top of Your Credit Score

-Find the best free credit score services in 2020
+Find the best free credit score service in 2021

 Your credit report is like your resume for your financial life.
 It provides a detailed history of all your financial decisions, moves, payments.
 This is a financial report card of sorts is then used to formulate your credit score.
 Your credit score and history are now used for everything from buying a house or car, to opening a credit card, and getting life insurance.
 Are you wondering how to check credit history?
 Did you know there are sites where you can get a free credit report?
 Read on to learn all about these free credit report sites.